 Prince Edward County

-Referred to as ‘the County’ by those in the know, Prince Edward County is one of Ontario’s most treasured holiday spots.
-Visitors flock to its sandy shores to soak up the laid back vibes of yesteryear, explore natural wonders, peruse antique stores and art galleries and feast on gourmet delights.
+In summer, visitors flock to its sandy shores to soak up the laid-back vibes, explore natural wonders, peruse antique stores and art galleries and feast on gourmet delights.

 To learn more about all there is to see and do in Prince Edward County, scroll down or visit the area's tourism website.